How to avoid broadband price increases

 Switching broadband provider

-Our figures show that more people are looking to switch broadband provider.
+Our figures show that more people are looking to switch broadband providers.
 In March 2025 we saw a 21% increase in people using Go.Compare to find broadband deals, compared to March 2024.

 Nathan Blackler, our broadband expert, says: “While it's certainly possible to switch at any stage in your contract, you'll have to pay an early termination fee and perhaps even pay a fee for returning your provider’s equipment.